-WARNING: Always set the parking brake fully and make sure that the gearshift is securely latched in P (Park) (automatic transmission) or in 1 (First) (manual transmission).
+WARNING: Always set the parking brake fully and make sure that the gearshift is securely latched in P (Park).

 The parking brake is not recommended to stop a moving vehicle.
 However, if the normal brakes fail, the parking brake can be used to stop your vehicle in an emergency.
 Since the parking brake applies only the rear brakes, the vehicle's stopping distance will increase greatly and the handling of your vehicle will be adversely affected.